Vintage tin tart molds can easily be repurposed into a versatile pedestal for home decor or tablesettings. Here’s the simple DIY.

 One of my favorite chameleon, decorating staples that Mr. Fix-it makes for me are these little tart mold pedestals.
-I’ve seen quite a few larger versions out there in blogdom, but think these little guys are still pretty original…which is saying a lot in this T.M.I. (too many ideas), Pinterest world we live in.
+I’ve seen quite a few larger versions out there, but think these little guys are still pretty original…which is saying a lot in this T.M.I. (too many ideas), Pinterest world we live in.
+If you enjoy all the fun shapes and sizes of these vintage jello and tart tins, I think you’ll love these Repurposed Tart Mold Pedestals!
+Here’s the simple DIY.

 For starters, you’ll need some jello/tart molds or sandbakkel molds for the top and bottom, or just the top if you want the base to be wood.
 I’ve amassed quite the collection: